IntentSoftware/docs/articles/tutorials/create_your_own_module.md

 >[!TIP]
 >Visual Studio unfortunately doesn't offer syntax highlighting on T4 files out the box.
 We recommend installing the [tangible T4 Editor](https://t4-editor.tangible-engineering.com/T4-Editor-Visual-T4-Editing.html) extension for Visual Studio.

->It isn't required to implement Templates using T4, although we do recommend it.
-If you'd like to implement a template using a `StringBuilder` or other technology, delete the T4 file and implement the `string TransformText()` method in the Template Partial file.

 **Update the contents of the `ProgramTemplate.tt` as follows:**